Storm Isaac moves east while impact lingers in Louisiana

 Isaac lingered over New Orleans for the better part of two days, providing a first and successful test of the city’s new $14.5 billion flood-control system assembled after Katrina.
 Areas outside those flood protections fared worse.

-At least one levee was overtopped southwest of New Orleans, leaving some homes under 12 feet of water.
+At least one levee was overtopped southwest of New Orleans, leaving some homes under 12 feet (3.6 metres) of water.
+(Additional reporting By Edith Honan; Editing by Corrie MacLaggan.)